Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 GOALS AND OBJECTIVES:

-Ultimately, the discussion of eroticism and love in the Middle Ages, specifically in its physical manifestation, will lead to insights regarding spiritual epiphany, a fundamental experience of human life.
+Ultimately, the discussion of eroticism and love in the Middle Ages, specifically in its physical manifestation, will lead to insights regarding spiritual epiphany, a fundamental experience of human life, both in the past and in the present.

 If you attend all lectures and read the assignments before class as outlined below, you should have no problem with the in-class exams which will test your broad knowledge acquired during the semester.
 Always arrive in time, make sure that you have your respective textbook and writing material with you, and try to get involved by asking a question when the opportunity arises.
 You are expected to have read the texts as listed for the specific date on the syllabus below.